ganeshnayanajith/pennywhistle-pizza-swivel/README.md

 # pennywhistle-pizza-swivel

+- Add .env file with the corresponding values as the .env.example (Note - if you are trying to connect local mongodb use mongodb://127.0.0.1:27017/pennywhistle-pizza-swivel.
+Sometimes mongodb://localhost:27017/pennywhistle-pizza-swivel is may not work correctly.)
+- npm install
-1. npm run build
+- npm run build
-2. npm run seed
+- npm run seed
-3. npm run start
+- npm run start